Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$displayName = "displayName_example"; // string | The full gamertag or PSN id of the player.
+$displayName = 'displayName_example'; // string | The full gamertag or PSN id of the player.
 Spaces and case are ignored.
 $membershipType = 56; // int | A valid non-BungieNet membership type, or All.

 try {